hudsonmcmanus/reminder-app/BREAKDOWNOFWORK.md

   - Implemented Bootstrap and worked on almost all page views
   - Created dropdown menu in navbar
   - Created original website wireframe
   - Worked on website navbar and footer
+  - Created main css file for custom CSS and fade in animations
 - Licence
   - Added MIT Licence